copyme/DTP_API/README.md

 Once the conda environment is set up and activated, we are ready to run the code.

+## Authentication

+Authentication token from [Thing'in](https://thinginthefuture.bim2twin.eu) should be placed in a `.txt` file without string `Bearer` in the token and path to this file should be given in the `DTP_config.xml`.

 ## Logged information

-Currently, the program is using two logs: the general log stored in `DTP_WP3.log`, and the second `db_session.log`, used for storing information about database changing queries.
+Currently, the program is using two logs: the general log stored in `DTP_WP3.log`, and the second `db_session_x.log`, used or storing information about database changing queries.
 The second log can be used to revert changes done on the database.
 In order to revert to the last session, it is necessary to call the program with the argument `-r` followed by the path to the file.
 In principle, the database can also be restored from the general log file, but this option has not been sufficiently tested.

-**Note that, the general log file `DTP_WP3.log`, contains also raw HTTP requests, together with the authentication token.**
+**Note that, the general log file `DTP_WP3.log`, contains also raw HTTP requests, together with the authentication token.
+Session is logged only for `create_DTP_API` and `link_DTP_API`.**

 ### Example of the general log file